Littering and the law

 If you can’t afford your vehicle littering fine

-How to dispute your vehicle littering fine
+How to nominate a vehicle littering fine

 - who was responsible for your vehicle at the time.
-For example, if you loaned your car to someone else when the littering happened.
+For example, if you had loaned your car to someone else when the littering happened.

 GPO Box 4395